Try these homemade cracker and cheese spread recipes as a healthy alternative to store-bought snacks.

 Blend together the flour, salt, sesame seeds and wheat germ, then add the oil and mix well with a fork.
 Pour in the cold water, mix, and continue to add water a tablespoon at a time until the dough is soft and workable.
 (Flours vary in their ability to absorb moisture, so I can't tell you exactly how much water to use.)
 Finally, turn the dough out onto a floured board and knead it for at least ten minutes.
 (The longer, the better.)
 Set the dough aside.

 Now pull off a golf-ball-sized lump of paste and roll it into a ball.
 Then (using a floured rolling pin) roll the dough out until it's cardboard thin, as thin as it'll get without tearing.
 You should now have a cracker that's about 5 inches in diameter.
-(Or do as our staff recipe tester did and shape smaller, easier-to-handle crackers with a cookie cutter.—Mother.)
-Repeat this procedure untill you've used all the remaining dough.
+(Or do as our staff recipe tester did and shape smaller, easier-to-handle crackers with a cookie cutter. — MOTHER.)
+Repeat this procedure until you've used all the remaining dough.

 Then too, you can give your crackers added zest and tanginess with herbs.
 It's possible to make "herb crackers" once a week for a year without repeating a flavor if you use a little imagination.
 Try adding a teaspoon of dried (or a tablespoon of fresh) thyme, sage, rosemary, oregano, parsley, marjoram, chives, dill, savory or basil to the basic cracker recipe.
 Or chop a of garlic and toss that in.
 Or throw in a tablespoon of whole caraway seeds.
 (Caraway seems to go especially with corn.)